 Is an injection for shoulder pain just a painkiller?

-Cortisone is a potent anti-inflammatory, so it has two actions: it reduces inflammation and pain.
-The key to a successful injection is to follow the injection with rehab to strengthen the shoulder.
+Cortisone is a potent anti-inflammatory, so it has two actions: It reduces inflammation and pain.
+The key to a successful result is to follow the injection with rehab to strengthen the shoulder.

 Is there a limit to the number of steroid injections in the shoulder?

 Generally, we suggest 1-2 cortisone shots for shoulder pain.
-We think that if two injections don’t work, it is unlikely that more injections will be effective.
+If two injections don’t work, it is unlikely that more will be effective.

 My cortisone shot in the shoulder did not work.
 What does this mean?

 Sometimes, a cortisone shot does not work.
-The reasons for an ineffective injection can be numerous and include the wrong diagnosis or inaccurate placement of the cortisone.
+The reasons for an ineffective injection can be many, including the wrong diagnosis or inaccurate placement of the cortisone.

 Cortisone shot in shoulder side effects: Are they common?

-Generally, a cortisone shot is well tolerated.
+Generally, a cortisone shot is safe.
 However, you need to be aware of side effects.

-Cortisone flare is the most common side effect.
-This flare usually starts within 24 hours of injection and lasts up to a week.
-Other side effects include infection (1 in 100000 cases), allergy to cortisone, bleeding into joints, and a short-term increase in sugar levels if you have diabetes.
+The most common side effect is a cortisone flare, which usually starts within 24 hours of the injection and lasts up to a week.
+Other side effects include infection (1 in 100,000 cases), an allergy to cortisone, bleeding into joints, and high sugar levels in people with diabetes.

-Also, we should avoid repeated cortisone injections into one area, as recent evidence suggests that cortisone can weaken the tendon structure.
+Also, we should avoid repeated cortisone injections into one area, as cortisone can weaken the tendon structure.

 Should you rest after a cortisone shot in the shoulder?